Jamila Woods

-Jamila Woods (born October 6, 1989) is a Chicago-based American singer, songwriter and poet.
+Jamila Abidemi Woods (born October 6, 1989) is a Chicago-based American singer, songwriter and poet.
 Woods is a graduate of St. Ignatius College Prep and Brown University, where she received a BA in Africana Studies and Theater & Performance Studies.
 Her work focuses on themes of Black ancestry, Black feminism, and Black identity, with recurring emphases on self-love and the City of Chicago.

 Career

 Poetry

 In 2012, Jamila Woods published her first chapbook, entitled The Truth About Dolls.
 Her work can be found in the anthologies The Breakbeat Poets: New American Poetry in the Age of Hip-Hop (2015), Courage: Daring Poems for Gutsy Girls (2014), and The UnCommon Core: Contemporary Poems for Learning & Living (2013).
 Her influences include Lucille Clifton, Gwendolyn Brooks, Toni Morrison, and Frida Kahlo.

 Woods was also one of three editors of The Breakbeat Poets Volume II, entitled Black Girl Magic.
 The 2018 publication is an anthology of poetry by contemporary Black women, “exploring themes of beauty, unapologetic blackness, intersectionality, self-definition, and more.”
 Woods is a member of the Dark Noise Poetry Collective with fellow creatives Fatimah Asghar, Franny Choi, Nate Marshall, Aaron Samuels, and Danez Smith.